Bathroom design installation and refurbishment Billericay

 - Scandanavian – White walls and flooring with rounded suites and taps

 - Shabby Chic – Distressed looking with vintage features such as taps and radiators

 - Traditional – Traditional styled suites and fittings with neutral coloured tiles

 - Victorian – Contrasting black and white with a freestanding bath and high flush toilet

-There’s hundreds of colours and textures for flooring, wall tiles and paint and with the many different styles of suites available any style is possible.
+There are hundreds of colours and textures for flooring, wall tiles and paint, and with the many different styles of suites available, any style is possible.

 Choosing a traditional or modern suite will depend on the style of bathroom you want.

 For example, if you want a Victorian or country style bathroom, you’ll choose a traditional suite.
 If you want a modern, contemporary or industrial style bathroom, you’ll pick a modern suite.